-TRANSITION SERVICES GOAL THREE: By December 31, 2019, the average monthly number of individuals leaving Minnesota Security Hospital to a more integrated setting will increase to 10 individuals per month.
+TRANSITION SERVICES GOAL THREE: By December 31, 2019, the average monthly number ofindividuals leaving Minnesota Security Hospital to a more integrated setting will increase to 10individuals per month.[Revised in February 2017]

 This goal was established in 2015 based on all discharges from Minnesota Security Hospital.
 The baseline, overall goal and annual goals were amended in the February 2017 Plan.
 Progress on the 2016 Goal was reported in the February 2017 Quarterly Report.
 In light of the revisions, the 2016 goal is being reported again utilizing the new annual goal.
 The 2017 goal is also being reported.